- Department of Extension Faculty

 Director and State Geologist

 As the Director and State Geologist, my role in the research of the Wisconsin Geological and Natural History Survey is to make sure that we link our studies to the practical needs of Wisconsin’s citizens, management/regulatory agencies, industry, and the environmental consulting community.
-At the WGNHS, we propose and carry out geologic investigations that have specific practical goals (such as tracing natural toxins in our rock formations, building a groundwater model for central Wisconsin, or sorting out the source of contaminants in drinking water), but each project contains a research component.
+At WGNHS, we propose and carry out geologic investigations that have specific practical goals (such as tracing natural toxins in our rock formations, building a groundwater model for central Wisconsin, or sorting out the source of contaminants in drinking water), but each project contains a research component.
 The research component lets us bring the benefits of the University to the people of the state—the essence of the Wisconsin Idea.

 Before I became the Director and State Geologist, the main thrust of my work had been to better understand how to characterize and model fractured aquifers and to determine groundwater flow paths near water-supply wells developed in such aquifers.
 My areas of research include studying how groundwater moves through fractured rock, viruses in groundwater systems, regional hydrogeology of Wisconsin, wellhead protection, and groundwater recharge.

 - The Southwest Wisconsin Groundwater and Geology (SWIGG) study.
 This project investigates groundwater quality in private wells in Grant, Iowa, and Lafayette Counties, and seeks to understand overall groundwater quality concerns and the sources of contamination.

 - Wellhead protection and nitrate transport in groundwater.

 My projects are also summarized in this interactive map:

 As an adjunct faculty member, I collaborate with faculty and students in the Hydrogeology Group in the Department of Geoscience, UW–Madison.

 I work frequently with colleagues in the U.S. Geological Survey, Wisconsin Water Science Center, Middleton, Wisconsin.